kazeera/Hourglass-interface/README.md

 - Facilitates fully reproducible data exploration for non-expert users
 - Leverages metrics of heterogeneity from standard TMA designs:
   - Resolves regional (sample-level) vs global (patient-level) differences
-  - Allows definitions for exclusion/inclusion criteria (ie. filters), within subgroups, e.g. exclude Smokers
+  - Allows definitions for exclusion/inclusion criteria (i.e. filters), within subgroups, e.g. exclude Smokers
   - Uses internal data to stratify patients/samples, e.g. expression of a gene can group cohorts into low/high subgroups
-  - Option to impute dropouts and run imputed dataset in parallel, particularly useful for patchy datasets
+  - Option to impute dropouts and run the imputed dataset in parallel, particularly useful for patchy datasets
-- Proposes method of quality control by providing boxplots for all feature/parameter combinations
+- Proposes a method of quality control by providing boxplots for all feature/parameter combinations
-- Creates publication-ready plots in semi-automated manner in organized file hierarchy
+- Creates publication-ready plots in a semi-automated manner in an organized file hierarchy
 - Generic input design supports any type of numerical dataset with clinical/sample annotations, including omics data